snl-dakota/dakota-packages/demo_tpl/README.md

 $DAKTOA_SRC/packages/external/dakota_src/DemoOptimizer.hpp (with
 corresponding .cpp in the same directory).
-Within these files is a key callback interface used by the _Demo_ TPL to obtain objective function values for given parater values (3 in the test above), eg:
+Within these files is a key callback interface used by the _Demo_ TPL to obtain objective function values for given parameter values (3 in the test above), eg:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}